 Value Change is a consortium of ambitious, committed organisations writing a playbook for positive change.
 Together with leading corporate actors, civil society, and internationally recognised frameworks, we move beyond theory; learning, defining, challenging and co-creating practical solutions to drive implementation of Scope 3 action at scale.

 Value Change features guidance documents and tools corporates can use to reduce emissions in their value chains and to credibly report on these outcomes in line with best-practice accounting and reporting framework such as the GHG Protocol and Science-Based Targets.

 ENSURING INTERVENTION LEVEL EMISSION REDUCTIONS ARE RECOGNISED BY ACCOUNTING PROTOCOLS

 Often, the most meaningful change can come from interventions that help partners upstream and downstream reduce emissions.
 Yet emission reductions at the intervention level previously could not be accounted for in the leading GHG accounting frameworks, like the GHG Protocol.
 Thus, companies have not been recognised for these emission reductions in their corporate footprint, limiting the incentive to invest in these projects and programmes.

 Value Chain Interventions Guidance enables reporting on emissions reductions toward performance targets, in line with common accounting frameworks like the GHG Protocol.

-  December 2019: To provide greater clarity and further options, Gold Standard has developed two update addendums to the guidance, covering 'Supply Shed' and 'Accounting'.
+December 2019: To provide greater clarity and further options, Value Change members have developed two update addendums to the guidance, covering 'Supply Shed' and 'Accounting'.
 These concepts will remain under review until fully accepted and approved by the Greenhouse Gas Protocol.